 Hammer-Schlagen® engages in commerce under a specific configuration of shapes, designs, and materials that compose a specific visual appearance.
-Our trade dress gives rise to the elements found in our logo: a large, round circle; one or more nails; and a blacksmith's cross-peen hammer.
+Our trade dress gives rise to the elements found in our logo.
+Officially, our trade dress is described as a three-dimensional trademark comprised of a cylindrical cross-section of a tree with nails positioned around the outer circumference of its upward facing flat circular surface and a cross-peen hammer.
 Generally, the Hammer-Schlagen® trade dress uses 16d common bright nails with a 3-pound hammer and plains cottonwood (because it is Minnesota's largest diameter tree).
-Note, however, that our trade dress need not encompass these exact elements.
-Begining in the in the 20th century, our widespread use of this distinctive decor created an environment that generated recognition in the eye of the public to immediately affiliate the use of our trade dress with Hammer-Schlagen® and our trademarks.
+Note, however, that our trade dress need not encompass these exact elements; anything confusingly similar may also be considered our trade dress.
+Beginning in the in the 20th century, our widespread use of this distinctive decor created an environment that generated recognition in the eye of the public to immediately affiliate the use of our trade dress with Hammer-Schlagen® and our other trademarks.

 Hammer-Schlagen® is the common tradename of WRB, Inc. of Minnesota.
 We have engaged in commerce on a regular and continuous basis under a family of copyrights, trademarks, and servicemarks, both registered and unregistered, throughout the United States.
 They include, but are not necessarily limited to: